 Make sure to avoid the peel and the pit.
 Never allow your dog to chew on fruit pits as most are toxic.
 Because of high sugar content only give your Chi a very small amount.

-A small number of ripe mulberries are not toxic but have the potential to give your Chihuahua diarrhea.
+A small amount of ripe mulberries are not toxic but have the potential to give your Chihuahua diarrhea.

 Yes with Caution